 You can eat these straight from the oven, try not to burn your fingers on the tray!
-Pop them into a bowl and munch away, or try serving with a bowl of cinnamon honey yogurt or your favourite sweet dip.
-Delicous!
+Pop them into a bowl and munch away, or try serving them with a bowl of cinnamon honey yogurt or your favorite sweet dip.
+Delicious!

 To store the pita chips

-If you have any left over pita chips that don't get gobbled up straight away you can store them in a air tight container lined with baking paper for up to a week, after which they may start to loose their crunch.
+If you have any leftover pita chips that don't get gobbled up straight away you can store them in an air-tight container lined with baking paper for up to a week, after which they may start to lose their crunch.
 But I doubt they will last that long!